-Hello!
-My name is Alexandra Krogman, and you can call me Ali.
-I am a UX professional with hands-on experience in user research, content creation, and digital product design.
+My name is Alexandra Krogman, but you can call me Ali.
+I am a UX professional with hands-on experience in UI design, content strategy, and user research.

-In other words, I’m passionate about every question, every word, every pixel.
-And, I’m excited to explore new opportunities to bring my skills to fresh challenges.
+In other words, I’m passionate about every pixel, every word, and every question.

 I began my career at the University of Illinois, diving deep into user interviews and usability testing to improve library tools and services.
-This is where I discovered my passion for UX design and its power to shape the way people consume and interact with information.
+I’m proud to say that my published research has advanced the scholarly conversation on how libraries can support students and faculty in the dynamic, ever-changing research landscape.

 These projects refined my approach to solving complex design challenges and provided me with extensive experience working within cross-functional teams.
 Ultimately, they’ve shaped me into a versatile designer, able to collaborate effectively with people across a variety of roles and disciplines.